Ex-Deutsche Bank executive Cohrs probed in Kirch case

 Naming Cohrs, a U.S. national, as an additional target in a criminal investigation marks a widening of a decade-old case that has already led to Deutsche Bank's current co-Chief Executive Juergen Fitschen also being named as a suspect in late 2013.

-Cohrs once rivaled the bank's other co-CEO, Anshu Jain, as head of Deutsche's powerful investment bank before quitting the bank in 2010.
+Cohrs once rivalled the bank's other co-CEO, Anshu Jain, as head of Deutsche's powerful investment bank before quitting the bank in 2010.

-Reuters was not immediately able to contact Cohrs for comment, either via Deutsche Bank, the Bank of England, or another firm in which he is involved, private equity group EQT.
+Reuters was not immediately able to contact Cohrs for comment, either via Deutsche Bank, the Bank, or another firm in which he is involved, private equity group EQT.
 There was also no response on a mobile phone number he is known to have used.

 Deutsche Bank declined to comment.
 In the past it has denied that former members of its board gave false evidence in court.
-The Bank of England did not immediately respond to requests for comment.
+The Bank did not immediately respond to requests for comment.

 Kirch had claimed Rolf Breuer, ex-Deutsche Bank chief executive and later chairman, triggered his media group's downfall by questioning its creditworthiness in a 2002 television interview.
-He sought for years to recoup about 2 billion euros ($2.7 billion) in damages.
+He sought for years to recoup about 2 billion euros (1.64 billion pounds) in damages.
 The bank and its officers denied that.

 The legal battle that ensued has involved prosecutors searching Deutsche Bank offices and has dragged on through the courts for a decade.
 In 2012, a Munich judge said Kirch had suffered damages of between 120 million and 1.5 billion euros.
 But a final settlement amount has yet to be determined.